discordjs/guide/guide/creating-your-bot/README.md

 ## Logging in to Discord

 Once you've created a new file, do a quick check to see if you have everything setup correctly.
 Copy & paste the following code into your file and save it.
-Don't worry if you don't understand it right away—it'll be explained a bit more in-depth after this.
+Don't worry if you don't understand it right away—we explain more in-depth after this.

 ```js
 const Discord = require('discord.js');